More on Anne Bradford's book:

 The lads would go straight to the Enfield stand for a few free drinks then off to Soho.
 I don't know what they got up to but we never lost anyone, although some had to be helped to find the bus.

 We often hired the coach from the depot next to my boarding house, which was just past the bridge going to town from the factory.
 Dennis Jones was a driver there and my landlord.
-Him, Eve and daughter Jenny - thats another story.

 We went to Hawkstone Park, apprentice Xmas dinners and visits.